 Systems design interview questions are meant to test your understanding of large distributed systems that are scalable, reliable, and cost-optimal.
 Questions about systems design can be tricky as they are often ambiguous, and you will have to deal with the unstructured nature of the discussion.
-While practicing for systems design questions, follow these steps to ensure you’re covering all ground:
+While practicing for Microsoft Product Manager interview questions on systems design, follow these steps to ensure you’re covering all ground:

 Check out System Design Interview Preparation Tips for more.

 To answer the Microsoft Product Manager interview questions suitably and to understand your recruiter's expectations from this role, we must first look at what a PM at Microsoft is expected to do:

 - Carry out competitive analyses and map out strategies to take on the market

 - Foresee which features to build on priority

 - Effectively communicate with customers